Realmadridcr7123/Flask-Book-API/README.md

 ```
 ## Endpoints

-GET /books: Retrieve all books in the database with optional filters for title, author, and genre.
+:GET /books: Retrieve all books in the database with optional filters for title, author, and genre.
 POST /books: Add one or more books to the database.
 GET /books/{book_id}: Retrieve details of a single book by its ID.
 PUT /books/{book_id}: Update information about a book.